Pro-NerdX/Raychel/README.md

 > Upcoming: 6.8.
 An Interval Class (Ray Tracing In One Weekend)

 This is a python implementation of the project(s) from the book series [Ray Tracing In One Weekend](https://raytracing.github.io)

+## Renders

+Inside the `renders` directory, there are all renders from the book, made by Raychel.
+As mentioned above, the file format is `.ppm`.